bandiajay/MapReduce/README.md

 # Steps for MapReduce Program Execution

 1. Download the .Zip File (Click on Code Tab and select Download Zip)
-2. Extract the .Zip file and copy the MapReduceDemo folder to the Eclipse-workspace (You can find Eclipse-workspace in C:\Users\<Your SID>\)(if your System doesn't have Eclipse follow the steps for Eclipse Installation given below)
+2. Extract the .Zip file and copy the MapReduceDemo folder to the Eclipse-workspace (You can find Eclipse-workspace in C:\Users\<Your SID>\)(if your System doesn't have Eclipse IDE follow the steps for Eclipse Installation given below)
-3. Open the MapReduceDemo folder  by  selecting Open projects from FileSystem in Eclipse
+3. Open the MapReduceDemo folder  by  selecting Open projects from FileSystem in Eclipse IDE
 4. Change the program arguments by following below steps <br>
     3.1 Right click on project  select properties <br>
     3.2 Select run/Debug settings and  select ViewCount click edit . if you don't find ViewCount click on New select java Application give name as ViewCount in main class search for  "ViewCount-mapreducedemo" click on ok  <br>